 Teaching literacy and history through Greek myths

-Greek myths are often the aspect of studying ancient Greece that children enjoy and remember most.
-But myths are frequently seen as parallel to rather than integrated into children’s work in history.
-The aim of this unit of work is to
+Greek myths are often the aspect of studying the ancient world that children enjoy and remember most.
+But myths are frequently seen as parallel, rather than integral, to children’s work in history.
+The aim of this unit of work is to:

 - develop children’s literacy by using the power of storytelling to help them explore and enjoy the wealth of human imagination and experience the myths represent

 - develop children’s historical understanding by making the myths gateways to the world of the ancient Greeks through direct connections to the Key Stage 2 history programme of study on Ancient Greece, whether taught in its own right or through topic work.

 Timing and structuring the unit of work

 We recommend that this unit be taught over six weeks based on five hours of work per week divided about 2/3 on literacy and 1/3 on history.
 A final extra session will ideally be included at the end of the unit for the children to present the results of their historical enquiry.
 If you have more time for teaching the unit – great!
 The class’ experience will be all the richer for it.